san-bil/pyena/README.md

 # matador
 matador is a package to manage job distribution from Matlab.
-It distributes jobs to nodes using either HTCondor or its own proprietary system Hyena, which uses ssh+tmux to directly run a job.
+It distributes jobs to nodes using either HTCondor or its own proprietary system Hyena.

-matador provides functionality to create an object called a "session", against which a user can submit jobs by merely passing a "worker task" (i.e. a callback) and the associated arguments for that task.
+matador provides functionality to create an object called a "session", against which a user can submit jobs by passing a `worker_task`  function-handle (i.e. a callback) and the associated arguments for that task.
 The session object does all the book-keeping as to what jobs have been submitted, where they are being run, whether results are available, whether a job has failed, etc.

 matador is under active development and hence may be unstable.
 However, we make as much effort as possible to write our code in a manner that is backwards compatible.

 ##### Hyena

-Hyena has the functionality to start jobs directly on a node (bypassing the need for a centralized cluster manager such as Condor), however this presents both advantages and disadvantages.
+Hyena has the functionality to start jobs directly on a node (bypassing the need for a centralized cluster manager such as Condor).
+This is done using ssh+tmux. however this presents both advantages and disadvantages.
 The advantages are:
 * your jobs will run immediately
 * your jobs cannot be pre-empted (i.e. kicked) by the cluster management system